First Time to Hawaii? The Right Island and Other Essential Advice

 If you want a more secluded Hawaiian holiday, one with raw nature (great hiking!) and incredible coastlines, head to Kauai.

-If you want to lie on the beach, go whale watching, and have some of the best Hawaii water sports and adventures, the island of Maui is your best bet.
+If you want to go whale watching and snorkel with sea turtles, the island of Maui is your best bet.

 For more on this, read our article Maui vs. Kauai: Which Hawaiian island is best for you?